-Achieving uniform coverage in dynamic environments is essential for autonomous robots tasked with cleaning, inspection, and agricultural operations.
-However, existing approaches often prioritize path length and time optimality, neglecting environmental attributes such as terrain, dirtiness, dryness, and varying elevations in coverage trajectory planning.
-To address this limitation, we propose the SHIFT Planner framework, which integrates semantic mapping, adaptive coverage planning, and real-time obstacle avoidance to enable comprehensive coverage across diverse terrains and semantic attributes.
+Achieving efficient and uniform coverage in obstacle-laden unknown environments is essential for autonomous robots in cleaning, inspection and agricultural operations.
+Unlike most existing approaches that prioritize path length and time optimality, we propose the SHIFT Planner framework, which integrates semantic mapping, adaptive coverage planning, and real-time obstacle avoidance to ensure comprehensive coverage across diverse terrains and semantic features.
 Key innovations include:

 - Radiant Field-Informed Coverage Planning (RFICP) algorithm: Generates trajectories that adapt to terrain variations by aligning with environmental changes.
 Additionally, a Gaussian diffusion field is employed to ensure efficient and uniform coverage under varying environmental conditions influenced by target semantic attributes.